 While MercyMe's "I Can Only Imagine" was inspired by the death of lead singer Bart Millard's father, it provided hope, healing and comfort to a country that was still fresh with the scars caused by the attacks of September 11th.
 Since the world was exposed to MercyMe over a decade ago, they still continue to create music that helps a world in pain.

-Their latest single, "Greater," off their album Welcome To The New (April 8, 2014), is an upbeat tune that combats all the voices that try to put us down and cast doubt into our lives.
+Their latest album Welcome To The New (2014), includes the songs "Flawless" and "Greater."
+They are upbeat tunes that work to combat all the voices that try to put us down and cast doubt into our lives.
 "We were at church, and some kids were making fun of (my son)," explains lead singer Bart Millard.
 "And he started singing 'Greater' - 'You are Holy, righteous and redeemed.'
-I just started balling.
+I just started bawling.
 That's the reason we made the record."

 Getting his start in music by taking choir as an elective when his football dreams didn’t pan out, Bart started working with his youth group’s worship band behind the scenes, mostly doing video and sound.
 God opened a door for Bart one day when the youth group’s lead singer didn’t fare so well on stage, and Bart stepped in and aced his audition.